jung-io/jung/README.md

 # Jung
-Jung-BO (pronounced _Zung_) is a Distributed Barrier Orchestration Service based on the [Raft](https://raft.github.io/) consensus protocol.
+Jung (pronounced _Zung_) is a Distributed Barrier Orchestration Service based on the [Raft](https://raft.github.io/) consensus protocol.